medusalix/xow/README.md

 ## Building

+### Prerequisites

+- Linux (kernel 4.5 or later)
+- libusb (libusb-1.0-0-dev for Debian)

 Clone the repository (necessary for version tagging to work):

 ```
 git clone https://github.com/medusalix/xow
 ```

-Make sure that `libusb` is installed on your machine.
 You can build xow using the following command:

 ```
 make BUILD=RELEASE